systemd/systemd/doc/UIDS-GIDS.md

 pre-defined purposes between Linux, generic low-level distributions and `systemd`.
 There might very well be other packages that allocate from these ranges.

+## Notes on resolvability of user and group names

+User names, UIDs, group names and GIDs don't have to be resolvable using NSS (i.e. getpwuid() and getpwnam() and friends) all the time.
+However, systemd makes the following requirements:

+System users generally have to be resolvable during early boot already.
+This means they should not be provided by any networked service (as those usually become available during late boot only), except if a local cache is kept that makes them available during early boot too (i.e. before networking is up).
+Specifically, system users need to be resolvable at least before `systemd-udevd.service` and `systemd-tmpfiles.service` are started, as both need to resolve system users — but note that there might be more services requiring full resolvability of system users than just these two.

+Regular users do not need to be resolvable during early boot, it is sufficient if they become resolvable during late boot.
+Specifically, regular users need to be resolvable at the point in time the `nss-user-lookup.target` unit is reached.
+This target unit is generally used as synchronization point between providers of the user database and consumers of it.
+Services that require that the user database is fully available (for example, the login service `systemd-logind.service`) are ordered *after* it, while services that provide parts of the user database (for example an LDAP user database client) are ordered *before* it.
+Note that `nss-user-lookup.target` is a *passive* unit: in order to minimize synchronization points on systems that don't need it the unit is pulled into the initial transaction only if there's at least one service that really needs it, and that means only if there's a service providing the local user database somehow through IPC or suchlike.
+Or in other words: if you hack on some networked user database project, then make sure you order your service `Before=nss-user-lookup.target` and that you pull it in with `Wants=nss-user-lookup.target`.
+However, if you hack on some project that needs the user database to be up in full, then order your service `After=nss-user-lookup.target`, but do *not* pull it in via a `Wants=` dependency.